geminilabs/site-reviews-v2/readme.txt

 14. Add-Ons are being built to extend the functionality on the Site Reviews plugin

 == Changelog ==

+= 2.15.10 (2018-07-05) =
+- Disabaled the nonce ajax check from the submission form if the user is not logged in.
+This should solve some conflicts with other plugins and themes which perform custom caching or speed optimizations
+- Updated the activation check in Site Reviews which checks for minimum system requirements

 = 2.15.9 (2018-06-27) =
 - Fixed a possible jQuery conflict with other plugins